*This post may contain affiliate links. Check out my disclaimer here.

 Related reading: Budgeting for Beginners

 Be sure to add in anything you contribute to savings as well.
 If you’re not exactly sure where your money is going, gather a couple of your bank statements and review your transactions.
-Subtract your income from your expenses and take a look at what you’ve got leftover.
-You can download my free budget printable to make a mock budget!
+Subtract your income from your expenses and take a look at what you’ve got left over.

 “I have $1200 left so I can afford a $1000 loft!”